Canon 1D X Mark II vs Sony RX100 III

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the RX100 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
+Both the 1DX Mark II and the RX100 III have been discontinued, but can regularly be found used on eBay.
+The RX100 III was replaced by the Sony RX100 IV, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Sony RX100 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.